- Pulling & Syncing data from the cloud to your local computer, and auto syncing files and folders, so that you’re in sync with cloud data.

 How Local and Cloud Workspaces Interact

 - Cloud only workspace: this is a workspace that is not mapped to a local directory for the user.
-Indicated by a cloud icon next to the workspace name in the sidebar.
+Indicated by a “Map workspace” banner in the Files view.

 The following data changes are immediate and will not show in the Sync